 The cash flow from operating activities (CFO) is a direct indication of exactly how much money your company is generating when it's business-as-usual; this is the first section of a cash flow statement.
 This amount refers to the net cash generated from both the selling and manufacturing of a product or service.

 There are two types of CFO methods: Indirect, and direct.
-When analysing a standard cash flow statement, the indirect method is where noncash items are first added to the net income, in order to result in a cash basis, which is otherwise referred to as the cash method of accounting.
+When analyzing a standard cash flow statement, and subsequently forecasting your financial state, the indirect method occurs where noncash items are first added to the net income in order to result in a cash basis.
+In best practices, this is otherwise referred to as the cash method of accounting.

 On the other hand, the direct CFO method doesn't modify any report (i.e. there is no cash basis); instead, it simply utilises the true cash inflows and outflows from a business' operations.

 This section consists of the following entries: Receipts from customers, payments to suppliers and employees, cash receipts from other operating activities, and finally, net cash flows from operating activities.

 2. Investing Activities

 When it comes to reporting the cash flow from investing activities, which is the second section of your cash flow statement, you need to be able to report the cash your company generates from either the purchase and/or sale from its investment activities.

 Generally, these investment activities embody capital expenditures, which is the purchase of property, plant, and equipment (PP&E), along with proceeds from the sale of other businesses, marketable securities such as bonds and stocks, and proceeds from a business' sale of PP&E.